Lejboelle/TVPR_annotations/README.md

 ```

 where [AVI/CSV PATH] is, for example, the path "tracking_files/depth/test", [OUTPUT_PATH] is the path to save in the ROI images, for example, "train/roi_images/color/" (without id folder) and [MODALITY] is 'color' or 'depth'.
+Please note that we exclude id's 23-30, as a result, images from 94 id's are available.

 Training and test ROI images should now be extracted and ready to use for training.